The Ponatahi Christian School Prospectus

 Procedure for notifying absences.

-All students’ absences must be notified either by phone call or a written note.
+All students’ absences must be notified either by phone call, txt message, or a written note.
 Any absences for any reason other than sickness should be by prior arrangement with the principal.

 The oldest sibling passing on a written note from the parent is acceptable, but a sibling passing on a verbal message is not sufficient.